 These attractive specimens add both height and interest to the garden.

 The apple tree (Malus domestica) originated in Central Asia, where one can still find its wild ancestor Malus sieversii.
 These fruits have been grown for thousands of years throughout Asia and Europe, and were brought by early European colonists to North America.

 The first orchard was planted on North American soil by William Blaxton in 1625.
-(Though crab apples or ‘common apples’ are a native species).
-Apple cultivars brought as seed from Europe were spread along Native American trade routes as well as being cultivated on American homesteads.
-John Chapman (better known as Johnny Appleseed), was a nurseryman who introduced the fruit to many states and he is viewed as a key figure in the history of the fruit in North America.
+(Though crab or common apples are a native species).
+Cultivars brought as seed from Europe were spread along Native American trade routes as well as being cultivated on American homesteads.
+John Chapman, better known as Johnny Appleseed, was a nurseryman who introduced the fruit to many states and he is viewed as a key figure in the history of the fruit in North America.

 Though not native to North America, apples have come to play an integral part in the image of America and the ‘American psyche’.
 By the 1940s, the phrase ‘as American as apple pie’ had been coined.

-- When To Plant an Apple Tree
+Where and When to Plant an Apple Tree

 Thinking about growing apple trees?
 Learn how to grow an apple tree from a seed in our detailed guide.
 Here, an apple tree partly in full sun, partly shaded, in a forest garden.